-- Add in the buttermilk and gently mix until the dough has just come together.
+- Add in the buttermilk and gently mix with a spatula until the dough has just come together.
 Do not over-mix!

-- Place dough on a lightly floured surface and gently bring it together in a ball or round disk.
+- Place dough on a lightly floured surface and gently bring it together in a round disk.

 - With the remaining dough, gently bring it together and pat it out into a disk again.
 Cut out more biscuits and place them in the skillet.
 Repeat this process until all the dough has been used - being careful not to overwork the dough during this process.

-- Place the cast iron skillet in the preheated oven and bake for 15 minutes.
+- Place the skillet in the preheated oven and bake for 15 minutes.